oasis-board-process-committee/OBCPs/under-development/OBCP-1-Naming-Versioning-for-OBCPs.md

 ---

-# 3 Conformance
+# Annex A

-All OASIS Best Current Practices documents **MUST** use the naming and versioning requirements defined in this document.

-All OASIS organizations that reference an OBCP **MUST** use the referencing format defined in this document.

----

-# Appendix A. References
+References

+(This annex forms an integral part of this Specification.)

-This appendix contains the normative and informative references that are used in this document.
+This annex contains the normative and informative references that are used in this document.
 Normative references are specific (identified by date of publication and/or edition number or version number) and Informative references are either specific or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the reference document (including any amendments) applies.
-While any hyperlinks included in this appendix were valid at the time of publication, OASIS cannot guarantee their long term validity.
+While any hyperlinks included in this annex were valid at the time of publication, OASIS cannot guarantee their long term validity.

 ## A.1 Normative References

 The following documents are referenced in such a way that some or all of their content constitutes requirements of this document.

-**[RFC2119]**

-Key Words for Use in RFCs to Indicate Requirement Levels, BCP 14, RFC 2119, March 1997.
-[Online].
-Available: https://www.rfc-editor.org/info/rfc2119

-**[RFC8174]**

-Ambiguity of Uppercase vs Lowercase in RFC 2119 Key Words, BCP 14, RFC 8174, May 2017.
-[Online].
-Available: https://www.rfc-editor.org/info/rfc8174
+NONE

 ## A.2 Informative References